EPA Collaboration with Israel

-- Memorandum of Understanding Between the United States Environmental Protection Agency and the Ministry of Environmental Protection Israel (2012)
+- Memorandum of Understanding (MOU) between the Ministry of Environmental Protection of Israel and the U.S. EPA (October 18, 2018)

 - Bilateral Statement of Intent on Security of Water Supply Systems

 - Memorandum of Understanding Between EPA and the Ministry of the Environment of Israel (February 1991)

 View and print these Documents Related to EPA Collaboration with Israel.

 - US Department of Energy